duivesteyn/duivesteyn/README.md

 - 👋 Hi, I’m @duivesteyn
-- 👀 I’m interested in python, financial markets, cloud technologies, cycling and triathlon.
+- 👀 I’m interested in python, cloud technologies, financial markets, cycling and triathlon.
+- ⛏️ I work in Technology in the Mining Industry.
+I've built systems that are used by thousands of people in Mine Sites in Australia every day!
+- 🌱 I am a Microsoft Certified Azure Developer Associate (AZ-204 in 2021).
-- 🌱 I’m currently learning Google Cloud & Azure, and have achieved AZ-204.
+- 🌱 I’m currently learning Google Cloud.
 - 📫 duivesteyn@gmail.com

 <!---